k9k2/qSGD/README.md

 ## How to modify your own code to use q-SGD

+Implementing q-SGD only requires modifications of one line or few lines in the codes that use SGD.
 For example, in pytorch, suppose that you have the following lines:

 ```
 loss = F.cross_entropy(model_output, y)